neuralmagic/sparseml/README.md

 A step-by-step process, along with simple UIs, is given to make the process easier and more intuitive.
 It is used to increase the performance of models when executing in the Neural Magic Inference Engine.

+### quantize_model_post_training.ipynb
+A tutorial for using `neuralmagicML.onnx.quantization` to perform post-training quantization on a trained model from an ONNX file.
+A step-by-step example is given that walks through preparing a calibration dataset, quantizing the model, and validating the results.

 ### transfer_learning_pytorch.ipynb
 A tutorial for transfer learning from a model in the [Model Repository](#model-repository) within PyTorch using an Adam optimizer.